 Glencoe Day Tour

-We start our day passing the famous Kelpie sculptures
+We start our Glencoe day tour from Edinburgh by visiting the famous Kelpie Structures.

-The largest statues of horses in the world are an inspirational sight.
+The largest statues of horses in the world are an inspirational sight and as a result, a great start to your private guided tour of Scotland from Edinburgh.

 We get our first glimpse of the Highland Boundary Divide and get a sense of the landscape changing.